 17/ I will give students basic references (for jobs, student exchange programs etc.) if their grade is above 75% in a class in which I have taught them (final grade).
 For all post-graduate references (law school, grad school, teachers' college etc.) and scholarships, students must have completed at least 3 courses (half or full) with me beyond 1020E and have a grade of 80% or better (as an average in the courses).
 If students took 1020E with me, they may or may not factor the grade in this class into their average, but they will need 3 more classes (half or full).
 However, good character is an important consideration for promotion as well.
 I do not promote opportunists (eg. those who ask for higher grades without merit) or those with 'entitlement' attitudes.
 Make sure you give me at least 3 weeks notice for any deadlines and always give me all forms and postage.
 I will do a maximum of 4 paper/online references for a student in a term.

 POL.SCI.
 1020E ESSAY

 Length: 12-16 pages double-spaced

-Due date: Monday, February 10/20 (hand in it at start of class)
+Due date: Monday, February 8/21 by 6.30pm (hand hard copy in it at start of class - if held)